bitsnaps/grails3-primefaces-demo/README.md

 Once the application finishes loading, check the interface at:  [http://localhost:8080/faces/anagraphic/home.xhtml](http://localhost:8080/faces/anagraphic/home.xhtml)

-## Building an Example From a New Domain Class
+## Building an Example From a New Domain Class (already done in this repo in com.company.demo.Car)

 ### Generate the new domain class